government loan

 FHA wins for buyers with credit scores under 700 and small down payments.
 The flexible underwriting, gift-fund rules, and assumability make it especially valuable for first-time buyers and anyone rebuilding after a credit event.

 The trade-off is the lifetime mortgage insurance.
-Plan to refinance into a conventional loan once you’ve built 20% equity — that’s how to capture the early-access benefit of FHA without paying for it forever.
+Plan to refinance into a conventional loan once you’ve built 20% equity.
+That captures the early-access benefit of FHA without paying for it forever.

 Is FHA only for first-time buyers?